spandanb10745/rvx10p_230102108/docs/REPORT.md

 ### Test 2: `x0` Register Integrity

-[cite_start]The `x0` register is hardwired to zero[cite: 65].
+The `x0` register is hardwired to zero.
 A test instruction (`add x0,x2,x9`) was executed to confirm that its value cannot be overwritten.
 The waveforms below show the write attempting to proceed through the pipeline, but the register file's internal logic (shown last) prevents the write, as `a3 != 0` is false.

 ![x0 Write Attempt in EX Stage](https://github.com/user-attachments/assets/cf858e0f-6ad6-4637-ac1d-60e869e5cc36)
 ![x0 Write Attempt in MEM Stage](https://github.com/user-attachments/assets/d9c74e03-c83b-4412-a24e-1868904bd818)